Rosamond Lehmann: Personal life and death

 After Lehmann's divorce from Leslie Runciman, she married Wogan Philipps in 1928.
-Phillips was an artist who later succeeded his father as Wogan Philipps, 2nd Baron Milford.
-Together, they had two children, a son Hugo (1929–1999) and a daughter Sarah, also known as Sally (1934–1958).
+Phillips was an artist who later succeeded his father as 2nd Baron Milford.
+Together they had two children: a son, Hugo (1929–1999), and a daughter, Sarah, also known as Sally (1934–1958).
 The family lived at Ipsden House in Oxfordshire between 1930 and 1939.
-While living in Oxfordshire, Lehmann began to mingle with Bloomsbury leaders, including Leonard and Virginia Woolf, though "Lehmann was unsure how to respond to the older woman's combination of teasing and flattery".
+While living in Oxfordshire, Lehmann began to mingle with prominent figures of the Bloomsbury Group, including Leonard and Virginia Woolf, though "Lehmann was unsure how to respond to the older woman's combination of teasing and flattery".

-Lehmann's marriage with Phillips fell apart during the late 30s, after Phillips left for Spain during the Spanish Civil War to support the anti-fascist cause.
-The separation, and Lehmann's affair with Goronwy Rees, caused the two to get divorced in 1943.
+Lehmann's marriage with Phillips fell apart during the late 1930s, after Phillips left for Spain during the Spanish Civil War to support the anti-fascist cause.
+The separation, and Lehmann's affair with the journalist Goronwy Rees, led the two to divorce in 1944.

-During World War II, Lehmann lived in the English countryside with her two children and helped to edit and also contributed to New Writing, a periodical edited by her brother, John Lehmann.
-She was also an active opponent of fascism and spoke at anti-fascist meetings in Paris and London, as well as being active in PEN International.
+During the Second World War, Lehmann lived in the English countryside with her two children, and contributed to and helped to edit New Writing, a periodical edited by her brother John Lehmann.
+She was also an active opponent of fascism, and spoke at anti-fascist meetings in Paris and London, as well as being active in PEN International.

-Lehmann had an affair with the journalist Goronwy Rees, starting in 1936 and ending when Lehmann found out Rees was engaged to another woman, by reading about the engagement in the newspaper.
-Afterwards, Lehmann entered a "very public affair" for nine years (1941–1950) with the married poet Cecil Day-Lewis.
-The two vacationed and lived together, and Lehmann tried to convince him to leave his wife for her.
-In the end, however, Day-Lewis left both his wife and Lehmann for a younger actress, Jill Balcon.
+Lehmann's affair with Goronwy Rees began in 1936 and ended when she found out Rees was engaged to another woman, by reading about the engagement in the newspaper.
+Afterward, Lehmann entered a "very public affair" for nine years (1941–1950) with the married poet Cecil Day-Lewis.
+The two went on holidays and lived together, and Lehmann tried to convince him to leave his wife for her.
+In the end, however, Day-Lewis left both his wife and Lehmann for actress Jill Balcon.
 This heartbreak inspired Lehmann's novel The Echoing Grove (1953), to great success.

 Lehmann's beloved daughter, Sarah, died of poliomyelitis in 1958.
-Her death caused Lehmann to retreat from the public world, and turn to spiritualism.
+Her death led Lehmann to retreat from the public world and turn to spiritualism.
 Lehmann believed that Sarah lived on after death.
-Her 1967 novel, The Swan in the Evening, is an autobiography which Lehmann described as her "Last Testament".
-In it, she intimately describes the emotions she felt at the birth of her daughter, and also when she died abruptly.
-The novel also recounts the psychic experiences Lehmann claims to have had in relation to Sarah's death, a theme she revisits in her 1986 anthology Moments of Truth, which is a collection of letters from 'beyond the grave' purportedly dictated by Sarah.
-Some of these letters also appeared in book form in an anthology of similar writings, The Awakening Letters, co-edited by Lehmann.
+Her 1967 book The Swan in the Evening is an autobiography that Lehmann described as her "Last Testament".
+In it she intimately describes the emotions she felt at Sarah's birth, and also those she felt at her daughter's abrupt death.
+The memoir also recounts the psychic experiences Lehmann claims to have had in relation to Sarah's death, a theme she revisits in her 1986 anthology Moments of Truth, which is a collection of letters from 'beyond the grave' purportedly dictated by Sarah.
+Some of these letters also appeared in an anthology of similar writings, The Awakening Letters, co-edited by Lehmann.

-Nearly blind from cataracts, Lehmann died at home in Clareville Grove, London on 12 March 1990, aged 89.
+Nearly blind from cataracts, Lehmann died at home in Clareville Grove, London, on 12 March 1990, aged 89.